onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 Click on Actions for that task and select Automatic annotation.
 Select the model you just uploaded and hit submit.
 It will run the inference using the model you selected.
 Below is a sample frame whose output was generated using the trained model.

 ![Inference Output](/img/inference_output.PNG)

+## Notes

+Please note that these instructions are for default models that we provide.
+You can always edit these workflows or even add your own workflows/models and train them.